lunarc/lunarc_docs/docs/getting_started/prelaunch_considerations.md

 For any job big enough to be worth running on a HPC system, *you must make sure it is not utilising resources from the frontend or login node*.
 To use dedicated resources you have two options:

 * Create a job script and run your code by calling the job script with **sbatch**.
 For more on job scripts, [refer to the section of the manual on submitting jobs](../manual/submitting_jobs/manual_basic_job/).
 * For interactive work you may use the Desktop on Demand.
-For more information on the desktop on demand review our guide on [On Demand Applications](../gfxlauncher).
+For more information review our guide on [On Demand Applications](../gfxlauncher).

 Remember that repeated disruptive misuse of the frontend is a violation of the terms and conditions of your NAISS user agreement, and may result in the suspension or termination of your account.